How to Write a Mission Statement

 A commitment to a clear working mission can plant your organization solidly in the broader landscape, streamline adaptive decision-making, align all stakeholders with a shared purpose, inspire innovation, and create resilience during times of turbulence.

 What is a Mission Statement?

 There has been a lot written over the years on the terms “mission,” “purpose,” and “values.”
 What a mission statement could include has evolved over the years since corporate responsibility became an issue.

 Mission should go beyond four walls

 Ten to 15 years ago, a mission statement prioritized a goal that centered around what a company did; it got into the specifics around products and services and was usually two or three sentences long.

-Increased progress has illustrated the need for businesses to see a purpose that goes beyond the company itself.
+Increased progress has illustrated the need for organizations to see a purpose that goes beyond the company itself.
 Too much focus on products and services can impede a company's vision of the future and can result in hitting a wall.

 For example, Eastman Kodak is a company that fell behind in its industry.
 So focused was Kodak on being the leader in film photography that it was surpassed by companies that had their sights set on bigger things.